hiqdev/hipanel-module-server/README.md

 [HiPanel](http://hipanel.com) is the next generation control panel for hosting, domains and more.

-This package provides server management for HiPanel.
+This package provides server management for HiPanel:

+- server index and details

 ## Installation